 - They Are Different: A fabric can be either of them alone.
 Both are needed in high-performance clothes.

-- The Engineering Is More Important: The performance of a fabric is determined by such factors as yarn, knit structure, and finish rather than the fiber type alone.
+- The Engineering Is More Important: Yarn, knit structure, and finish matter more than fiber type alone.

 No More Flashy Terms: A Tactical Approach